David West (basketball): New Orleans Hornets (2003–2011)

 West was drafted by the New Orleans Hornets with the 18th overall pick in the 2003 NBA draft.
 After recording modest production in his first two seasons, in 2005–06, West enjoyed a breakthrough as he averaged 17.4 points and 7.4 rebounds with a .512 FG% in 74 games.
 That year, he finished second in the voting for the NBA Most Improved Player Award, behind Boris Diaw of the Phoenix Suns.
 He also saw some time at center, due to the team's lack of a true big man and demonstrated an ability to perform under pressure, as he converted three game-winning jump shots.

 In 2006–07, West ended the season averaging 18.3 points, 8.2 rebounds and 2.2 assists per game.
 Despite missing 30 games due to an elbow injury, West recorded five games of 30 or more points and 13 games of 20 or more points.

 West again increased his statistical production in 2007–08, and was selected to his first NBA All-Star Game as a reserve, along with teammate Chris Paul.
 Paul later stated that he would rather not play with a power forward in the league other than West, because "he's not in it for the spotlight, all he cares about is getting buckets [scoring]."
-West reinforced his desire to be a team player in a 2008 postseason interview, saying that he does not care about being overlooked but would rather "play and be as effective as possible" when he is out on the court.
+West reinforced his desire to be a team player in a 2008 postseason interview, saying that he does not care about being overlooked but would rather "play and be as effective as possible" while on the court.

 In 2008–09, West repeated as an all-star and posted a new career high by scoring 21.0 points per game.

 On March 25, 2011, during one of the Hornets' last games of the season against the Utah Jazz, West came down awkwardly after a dunk.
 The event occurred with 22.3 seconds left in the fourth quarter.
 West tore his anterior cruciate ligament in his left knee and was ruled out for the rest of the season.

 On June 27, 2011, West opted out of the final year of his contract to become a free agent.

 Indiana Pacers (2011–2015)

 On December 13, 2011, West signed a two-year, $20 million contract with the Indiana Pacers.
+On April 21, 2012, West led the Pacers in scoring with 32 points and rebounding with 12 rebounds during a 109–106 overtime loss to the Philadelphia 76ers.

 On January 12, 2013, West recorded his first career triple-double with 14 points, 12 rebounds and 10 assists in the 96–88 win over the Charlotte Bobcats.

 On July 10, 2013, West re-signed with the Pacers to a three-year, $36.6 million contract.
 In June 2015, he opted out of his contract with the Pacers to become a free agent.